Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 Students interested in the world of film can choose from various courses, such as Film Directing, Lighting Design, Scene Design, Producing, and many more.
 CalArts offers an interdisciplinary approach to arts education and over 70-degree visual, performing media, and literary arts programs.

 These courses are taught by world-class instructors who provide students with the knowledge they need to utilize state-of-the-art facilities and equipment.
+It’s also one of the best schools for animation, as their notable alumni list is stacked with skilled and accomplished animators.

 CalArts also offers international engagement opportunities, including residencies, internships, student exchanges, short faculty-led curricular or co-curricular projects, and independent extracurricular projects.
-Initiatives like the Emerging Artist Resources help students expand their professional horizons and become job ready.
+Initiatives like the Emerging Artist Resources help students expand their professional horizons and become job-ready.

 Located in Los Angeles, the LMU School of Film and Television offers both undergraduate and graduate programs that provide students with the skills needed to succeed in the film industry.
-It’s well known as one of the country’s best film schools.
+It’s well known as one of the country’s leading film schools.

 LMU’s personalized curriculum combines small class sizes and a collaborative, hands-on approach that integrates a general liberal arts education with specialized courses.